 - The excuse that you "did not know" is no longer applicable.
 Federal regulators are no longer accepting the all too common excuse that companies simply "did not know."
 To combat the less forgiving attitude, CMOs need to stay informed about the possible risks and changes in marketing compliance policy and law.
 Companies need to constantly monitor their marketing and advertising channels to ensure that they adhering to regulations.

 - Foster a culture of compliance.
 In light of recent scandals over the last 18 months, it's more important than ever to focus on cultivating a compliant culture in your company.
-At COMPLY2017, Executive Director of Marketing Compliance at USAA, LaSalle Vaughn, shared with us how he transformed the culture at USAA, a company with over 31,000 employees world-wide.
+At COMPLY2, LaSalle Vaughn shared with us how he transformed the culture at his company with over 31,000 employees world-wide.
 There's one major theory LaSalle discussed during his presentation and that was in order to significantly impact employee morale and satisfaction, he needed to lead with the company's core values, and in order to do that he needed to ensure the company's core values were strong and in line with the goals of the company...something everyone can check into.

 - You’re responsible for your affiliates’ marketing compliance.
 Companies that rely on third-party call centers to help sell their products and services must ensure accuracy in their descriptions and disclaimers.
 Once you’ve included clear disclosures in ads, you have to make sure that your affiliates are doing the same.
 Informing your affiliates of these best practices and following up with them to check for cooperation is key to closing the compliance loop.
 We always recommend companies to adopt use of a comprehensive compliance platform to stay on top of this 24/7.